 - Diphthongs – Vowel Teams with (mostly) new sounds

-- Vowels that vary: Tricky Y
+- Vowels that vary

 - Bookmark Set Freebie – These bookmarks include Write the Pattern activities for many Phonics Patterns.